 The latest research has shown that casinos are regulated, available for local gamblers and operate according to the law in 60 countries only.

-Infograpgic: CIS Gambling Market in Numbers
+Infograpgic: Eastern European Gambling Market in Numbers

 Both online and offline gambling is legal in Belarus and Tadzhikistan.
 For online casino operations in Georgia and Armenia, the local license is needed.
 In Uzbekistan and Tadzhikistan, illegal online casinos are monitored and blocked.

 According to Russian legislation, land-based casinos are to be operated within special gambling zones.
 In Ukraine, all types of casinos are forbidden, however, those gamers who use online resources are not subject to legal prosecution.